christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 - a `features` dictionary containing a feature for each type and symbol `Global, Symbol, Or, And, Not, a, b, c, d, e, f, g, h, i, j, k, l`.
 Each feature is a **numpy array of dimension (50,)**.

-<span style="color:red">Q3: where do [features of symbols and logic operands](https://github.com/ZiweiXU/LENSR/blob/master/model/pygcn/pygcn/features.pk) come from ?
-Why this choice ?</span>

-These features may be randomly drawn from a uniform distribution on a given manifold, and the exchangeability of the variables 'a, b, c, d, e, f, g, h, i, j, k, l' will produce a network operating well on that manifold.
+These features are randomly vectors, and the exchangeability of the variables 'a, b, c, d, e, f, g, h, i, j, k, l' will produce a network operating well on that manifold.

 In the case of the VRD datasets,

 - for nodes AND, OR, Global, features are reused from synthetic dataset.

-- for Symbol leaf nodes which represent relation variables (relation, subject, object), the features have to be representative of the relation.
-They are taken as the average of 50-dimensional Glove vectors for all words in the relation (predicate or position), subject and object names.
+- for Symbol leaf nodes which represent relation variables (relation, subject, object), GloVe vectors are used since **they are semantic representations and may generalize to unseen propositions**.
+Features are taken as the average of 50-dimensional Glove vectors for all words in the relation (predicate or position), subject and object names.

 <img src="{{ site.url }}/img/VRD_clause.jpg">

-<span style="color:red">Q4: full position names (POS_REL_NAMES_FULL) can be composed of multiple words, and embeddings are summed, not averaged in [relcnf2data](https://github.com/ZiweiXU/LENSR/blob/master/tools/relcnf2data.py#L41) and [relddnf2data](https://github.com/ZiweiXU/LENSR/blob/master/tools/relddnnf2data.py#L41) and in [train](https://github.com/ZiweiXU/LENSR/blob/master/model/relation_prediction/train.py#L264).
-Would it be better to normalize by the number of words ?</span>

-<span style="color:red">Q5: are ['exists' and 'unique' predicates](https://github.com/ZiweiXU/LENSR/blob/0cb723537b792238adf71cfcf31457919eeb370a/tools/find_rels.py#L23)  defined in code use somewhere ?
-It is replaced by filtering clauses.</span>
+ Most of objects and relations consisted of a single word.
+Potentially, the model could be improved via normalization, but it was experimented with that setting.

 #### Training the logical embedder